 CNAs and the Nursing Industry

 Part of the reason there is such high turnover in CNA jobs is that CNAs can relatively easily get the necessary education to become RNs.
-Taking classes online while continuing to work is easier than ever, and there are many associate’s degree and bachelor’s degree programs that CNAs can use to get qualified for better paying work in the medical industry.
+Taking classes online while continuing to work is easier than ever, and there are many associate’s degrees and bachelor’s degree programs that CNAs can use to get qualified for better-paying work in the medical industry.

 Careers Similar to Certified Nursing Assistant